the7thsage376/FlySafair/README.md

 # FlySafair Automation Suite
+# FlySafair Automation Suite

-This project is a Selenium-powered automation suite that simulates real-world flight booking on FlySafair — built with Pytest, structured in OOP, and designed for clarity, scalability, and recruiter visibility.
+This project is a Selenium-powered automation suite that simulates real-world flight booking on FlySafair — built for clarity, scalability, and recruiter visibility.

 ---